Mandates that create impact — deliberately anonymised.

 Litigation Support & Crisis Defence Reframing a commercially and procedurally strained dispute shortly before a court hearing Rapid reconstruction of an insufficiently documented trading project, formation of a new legal defence team and full defence against asserted repayment claims.

-Another reference case concerned a commercial dispute arising from a short-term trading project in the field of medical consumables and protective goods.
+The focus was a commercial dispute arising from a short-term trading project in the field of medical consumables and protective goods.
 Several entrepreneurs had joined forces to implement a joint trading business.
 The client’s role was primarily to manage the commercial side and operational distribution, while other participants provided capital for the purchase of goods.

 The project developed negatively from an economic perspective.
 At the same time, there was a lack of robust and traceable documentation regarding the course of the business, both commercially and with regard to inventory, goods movements and documentation.
 Following a breakdown between the parties, the client was sued for repayment of the entire invested amount.